Authress-Engineering/openapi-explorer/README.md

     </a>
 </p>

-# RapiDoc
+# OpenAPI Explorer
-Custom Element for Open-API spec viewing
+Web Component Custom Element for Open-API spec viewing, with automatic integration for React and Vue.

 ## Features
 - Supports Swagger 2.0 and OpenAPI 3.0